Zero paid placements. No brand can pay to rank higher on Simscanner.

 FUP means fair use policy.
 It is the limit after which speed may be reduced.
 A clear FUP lists the allowance, the throttle speed, and whether hotspot is allowed.

 Comparison of unlimited regional plans and fair use policies offered by travel eSIM brands for The World, including high-speed allowance, throttle speed, hotspot rules, policy clarity and source confidence.
-All values are in preview.
+Sourced values are labelled with their source; modelled estimates are labelled as modelled.

 Policy clarity scores how clearly each brand publishes its FUP allowance, throttle speed, and hotspot rule.
 No FUP threshold is shown until it is sourced.